Broken intrinsic symmetry induced magnon-magnon coupling in synthetic ferrimagnets: Results and Discussion

 \section{Results and Discussion}

-As is shown in Fig. \ref{fig:fig1}(c), magnetometry measurements show a typical hysteresis loop of a synthetic antiferromagnet.
+As is shown in Fig. \ref{fig:fig1}(d), magnetometry measurements show a typical hysteresis loop of a synthetic antiferromagnet.
 Magnetometry measurements show secondary loops in the hysteresis for Ru thicknesses above $0.2$~nm [see Fig. S2 in the supplementary materials (SM)].
-From $0.2-0.5$~nm, two secondary loops appear near the \textit{knee} (the field at which the magnetization changes from saturated to unsaturated), while above 0.5~nm, a loop forms at the center [Fig. \ref{fig:fig1}(c)].
-The `\textit{knee} loops' suggest the presence of biquadratic exchange interaction between FM films for Ru thicknesses of $0.2-0.5$~nm \cite{demokritov_biquadratic_1998} (see SM).
+From $0.2-0.5$~nm, two secondary loops appear near the \textit{knee} (the field at which the magnetization changes from a saturated to an unsaturated state), while above 0.5~nm, a loop forms at the center [Fig. \ref{fig:fig1}(d)].
+The `\textit{knee} loops' suggest the presence of strong biquadratic exchange interaction between FM films for Ru thicknesses of $0.2-0.5$~nm \cite{demokritov_biquadratic_1998} (see SM).
 The magnetometry results can be explained by carefully analyzing the expression of the volume energy density of the structure \cite{inoue_theory_1994}:

-Here, $\overrightarrow{\boldsymbol{M}}$ is the magnetization, $H_\mathrm{0}$ is the external magnetic field, $\boldsymbol{\hat{n}}_\mathrm{i}$ and $M_\mathrm{Si}$ are the magnetization unit vectors and saturation magnetization of the $i$-th layer ($i=1,2$), respectively. $J_\mathrm{q}$ and $J_\mathrm{{bq}}$ are the phenomenological energy densities for quadratic and biquadratic exchange interaction.
+Here, $\boldsymbol{M}$ is the magnetization, $\boldsymbol{H}_\mathrm{0}$ is the external magnetic field, and $\boldsymbol{m}_\mathrm{i}$ are the magnetization unit vectors of the $i$-th layer ($i=1,2$), respectively. $J_\mathrm{q}$ and $J_\mathrm{{bq}}$ are the phenomenological energy densities for quadratic and biquadratic exchange interaction.
 RKKY interaction is negative (i.e., favoring antiferromagnetic alignment of the magnetic layers) when $J_\mathrm{q}$ is positive.
-At a large field, the magnetostatic energy is large enough to saturate both layers in the direction of the field [labeled `1' in Fig.~\ref{fig:fig1}(c)].
-As the field is reduced, a field is reached [labeled `2' in Fig.~\ref{fig:fig1}(c)] where the exchange energy becomes significant and attempts to align the FM layers antiferromagnetically.
+At a large field, the magnetostatic energy is large enough to saturate both layers in the direction of the field [configuration labeled `1' in Fig.~\ref{fig:fig1}(d)].
+As the field is reduced, a field is reached [beginning of configuration `2' in Fig.~\ref{fig:fig1}(d)] where the exchange energy becomes significant and attempts to align the FM layers antiferromagnetically.
 As a result, the two layers reach an equilibrium at a tilted angle with respect to each other away from the saturated state, reducing the net magnetization.
-The field at which the magnetization starts to reduce (i.e., the \textit{knee} field in the hysteresis loop) can be calculated using a macrospin model as in Eq.~(\ref{eq.1}) (see SM for the derivation):
+The critical field at which the magnetization starts to reduce (i.e., the \textit{knee} field in the broader hysteresis loop) can be calculated using a macrospin model as in Eq.~(\ref{eq.1}) (see SM for the derivation):

-where $H_\mathrm{{0,ff}}$ is the magnitude of the magnetic field over which the FM layers align in a forced ferromagnetic state [point `1' in Fig.~\ref{fig:fig1}(c)].
+where $H_\mathrm{{0,ff}}$ is the magnitude of the magnetic field over which the FM layers align in a forced ferromagnetic state [configuration `1' in Fig.~\ref{fig:fig1}(d)], and $M_\mathrm{Si}$ are the saturation magnetizations of the $i$-th layer ($i=1,2$), respectively.